 Search for lawn fertilizers, and you’ll find a million options with different numbers and words in the description.
-It’s hard to figure out which one to buy if you don’t know what it all means.
+It’s hard to figure out which fertilizer products to buy if you don’t know what it all means.
 This guide explains in detail how to choose the right lawn fertilizer, from understanding the NPK ratio to choosing which application method you prefer.

 How to Read Lawn Fertilizer Numbers